KaiEditzAMV/kaieditzamv.github.io/README.md

 ## Overview

 Kai's Webstie is built to inspire.
 Our website offers a sleek, intuitive interface alongside powerful editing guides (W.I.P).
-Whether you’re refining your favorite scenes or creating original content, Kai Anime Editor makes it easy to transform your ideas into stunning visuals with our guides which are coming doon!
+Whether you’re refining your favorite scenes or creating original content, Ka's Website makes it easy to transform your ideas into stunning edits with our guides which are coming doon!

 ---

 ## Website Features

-- **User-Friendly Design:** Enjoy an intuitive interface that makes navigation and editing a breeze.
+- **User-Friendly Design:** Enjoy an intuitive interface that makes navigation a breeze.
 - **Latest Videos Showcase:** Browse latest videos through the YouTube API.
 - **Responsive:** Elements have been designed for a fluid and responsive experience.
 - **Resource Center (W.I.P):** Access tutorials, tips, and guides to help you master anime editing techniques.